lexman/tuttle/README.md

 Most of all, Tuttle GUARANTIES the result you expect from your source files, every time you run it, onn every plateform.

+# Syntax

+Here's an example of the syntax of tuttle : this projects aims a findind the importance of each musketeer in the novel *The Three Musketeers*.
+It should produce a png bar graph and a csv file you can import in our favorite spreadsheet software :

+	file://words.txt <- file://Les_trois_mousquetaires.txt
+		# Exctract all the words from the book "The Three Musketeers", each word on a line
+		awk '{for(i=1;i<=NF;i++) {print $i}}' Les_trois_mousquetaires.txt > words.txt

+	file://characters.txt <- file://words.txt
+		# Keep only the lines with the names of the musketeers
+		grep -e Athos -e Portos -e Aramis -e "d'Artagnan" words.txt > characters.txt

+	file://characters_count.dat <- file://characters.txt
+		# Creates a .dat file for ploting with gnuplot
+		sort characters.txt | uniq -c > characters_count.dat

+	file://characters_count.csv <- file://characters_count.dat
+		# Creates a file readable by a spreasheet software :
+		# * add quotes around the name of the character
+		# * add Windows style new lines
+		awk '{print "\""$2"\","$1"\r"}' characters_count.dat > characters_count.csv

+	file://characters_proportion.png <- file://characters_count.dat
+		# Plot the data
+		gnuplot <<$script$
+		set terminal png
+		set output "characters_proportion.png"
+		plot "characters_count.dat" using 1: xtic(2) with histogram
+		$script$

+This project is full of errors.
+Coming soon a tuttorial showing how to fix errors.

 # Demo

 A demo Tuttle project is available [under Windows](https://github.com/abonnasseau/tuttle/tree/master/samples/demo) and